Jack Howarth (actor): Theatre

+Television, radio and film

-In 1947, Howarth was one of the first television performers at Alexandra Palace.
+In 1947 Howarth became one of the first television performers at Alexandra Palace.
 He recalled, "I once played Humpty Dumpty when the director decided I had to wear a costume like a big egg, with little arms and legs.
 It was very hot and uncomfortable and when I got to the Jabberwocky poem I dried up, but kept talking.
 When we did the repeat later, I dried up at exactly the same place."

 Howarth also appeared in a number of films including The Man in the White Suit (1951) and Hobson's Choice (1954), and many television programmes.
-For 14 years, Howarth appeared in the role of Mr Maggs in the radio serial Mrs Dale's Diary.
+For 14 years Howarth appeared in the role of Mr Maggs in the radio serial Mrs Dale's Diary.

 Howarth made his Coronation Street debut in the first episode on 9 December 1960 and appeared in over 1,700 episodes until his final appearance on 25 January 1984, which was recorded in December 1983.

-He was listed in The Guinness Book of Records under the category "Most Durable Performers" for being an actor on stage and television for 76 years from 1907 until his last appearance as Albert Tatlock in 1984.
-Reflecting on his role as Albert, Howarth said he would never have joined the cast of Coronation Street had he known it would run so long, however when he was awarded the MBE in 1983, he stated he had no intentions of leaving the series, and he remained with the show until he's death aged 88, in which producer Mervyn Watson stated he was most likely at that time the oldest working actor in England.
+He was listed in The Guinness Book of Records under the category "Most Durable Performers" for being an actor on stage and television for 76 years from 1908 until his last appearance as Albert Tatlock in 1984.
+Reflecting on his role as Albert, Howarth said he would never have joined the cast of Coronation Street had he known it would run so long.
+However, when he was awarded the MBE in 1983, he stated that he had no intention of leaving the series, and he remained with the show until his death aged 88.
+Producer Mervyn Watson stated he was most likely at that time the oldest working actor in England.

 Personal life

 Howarth married Sarah E. "Betty" Murgatroyd at St Mary and St Peter Parish Church, Hull, East Riding of Yorkshire, on Thursday, 25 July 1929.
 The couple were married for almost 55 years until Howarth's death, and had a son, John Murgatroyd Howarth, in Rochdale, in 1930.
-It was reported that Howarth bought his wife so much jewellery, she had to keep it in the bank.
+It was reported that Howarth bought his wife so much jewellery that she had to keep it in the bank.

-Howarth lived at Croylands, Overlea Avenue, Deganwy, north Wales, with his wife.
-The couple had a flat in London, and a suite at the Midland Hotel in Manchester, which he used whilst filming Coronation Street.
+Howarth lived at Croylands, Overlea Avenue, Deganwy, North Wales, with his wife.
+The couple had a flat in London and a suite at the Midland Hotel in Manchester, which he used while he was filming Coronation Street.
 His interests included travel and paintings along with cricket and circuses.